The Book Proposal Lab

 Concept + Positioning

 Here we build the foundation of your proposal.
-You’ll draft a compelling overview, design a strong chapter structure, and articulate why you are the right person to write this book.
+You’ll draft your author bio and articulate why you are the right person to write this book, develop your marketing and promotion plan, and identify the best comparable titles (comps) for your book.
+You will also have an in-depth session with Laura’s literary agent, Jamie Carr, at The Book Group.

 Weeks 4-6